Probing proton structure with $c \bar c$ correlations in ultraperipheral $pA$ collisions: Numerical results

 We notice considerable differences for the different GTMDs at large transverse momenta.
-For instance, the GBW distribution drops off with transverse momentum much faster than other GTMDs.
+For instance, the GBW distribution drops off with transverse momentum uch faster than other GTMDs.
+This is due to the fact that the GBW UGD does not possess the perturbative power-law tail at large momenta, but rather features a Gaussian distribution in transverse momenta with an $x$-dependent width.
 It should also be noted that the original MV-IR distribution is formulated in Ref.~\cite{Iancu:2017fzn} without $x_\Pom$ (or $Y$) dependence.
 To get semi-realistic results for the differential distributions, the original MV-IR has been modified as